-The deadline for applications for our 2016 Junior Volunteer season has passed.
+The deadline for applications for the 2017 Junior Volunteer season has passed.

 Every summer, the Huntley Area Public Library depends on its crew of Junior Volunteers to help run the children’s summer reading program.
 JVs typically volunteer at the summer reading desk for a couple of hours every week while summer reading is going on.
 They help out by registering kids for the reading program, distributing prizes, and assisting library staff with other projects.
 We also have special opportunities for JVs to help out with other library programs.